Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/README.md

 # [Hello AI World](https://github.com/dusty-nv/jetson-inference)

 Welcome to the [Hello AI World](https://github.com/dusty-nv/jetson-inference) project!
-[This repository](https://github.com/dusty-nv/jetson-inference) demonstrates basic AI applications on the Nvidia Jetson platform.
-This is a comprehensive guide however we will focus on the key setup to make sure your Nvidia Jetson developer tools are working well.
+This curriculum simplifies running AI applications on the Nvidia Jetson platform using the [Hello AI World](https://github.com/dusty-nv/jetson-inference) repository.
+Consider this a streamlined guide to the original repository.

 There are two primary methods to run pre-trained models and applications in this repository: